sanctuarycomputer/studio/MANUAL/docs/master/02-how-we-work/03-collaboration.md

 Asking for help at Sanctuary is considered a wise and proactive thing to do, provided you've tried to work it out yourself first.
 Programming is hard work, so don't go it alone.
 [/note]

+## Pair Programming

+Pair programming is strongly encouraged.
+Learning by doing is powerful, and in a pairing situation often means it happens quickly!
+If you ever feel like you need a hand establishing a pattern or "helping something click", ask someone to pair!
+They'll be so excited to help!

 ## Developers in the firing line

 We believe the best products and relationships are built when the creative works directly with the client (rather than through a project/account manager).